Sandy (Egyptian singer): Career

-Fake Retirement Announcement
+Fake retirement announcement

-On December 30, 2015, it was announced through Sandy's Facebook account that singer would officially retire.
+On 30 December 2015, it was announced through Sandy's Facebook account that singer would officially retire.
 The statement revealed that she would retire due to her illness and that she's asking for forgiveness from God.
 Following the announcement, Sandy's name was trending on Twitter, with her decision being met with mixed reactions.
 Later, people speculated that the announcement was fake, since the singer has already announced that she finished making her sixth album.
 Her sister revealed that Sandy went to Germany due to suffering from inflammation in her vocal cords, and her lawyer confirmed her sister's statement by also revealing that that's the reason why she won't perform at a new year's day concert, while her manager said that she received a financial payment for the concert and she will perform.

 Previously in an interview, Sandy revealed that she was thinking of retiring due to the amount of stress and pressure.
 In February 2016, a new statement was posted into her official Instagram account revealing that Sandy doesn't manage her Facebook account and that she had no idea about the previous announcement.
 Sandy later revealed that she was secretly married to her manager for eight years, and when she asked for divorce he declined and announced her retirement while she was in Germany.